buehlpa/TramDag/how_to_use/typical_workflow.md

 1. use the cfg object either directly if created in the same notebook:

-or load it from the exisitng json with:
+or load it from the existing json with:

 ```
 cfg=TramDagModel.load_json(CONF_DICT_PATH="experiment_1/configuration.json")
 ```

-Then load the model directy from the config file use the flag `set_initial_weights = True` and provide `initial_data = train_df` if you want to start an R subprocess for the weight initialzation
+Then load the model directly from the config file use the flag `set_initial_weights = True` and provide `initial_data = train_df` if you want to start an R subprocess for the weight initialization

 ```
 from tramdag import TramDagModel